We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - health concerns

-- intake of certain dietary staples, such as vegetables or food sources of calcium
+- intakes of certain dietary staples, such as vegetables or food sources of calcium

 Companies may also claim to base their vitamin customization on a person’s DNA test results.
 This testing comes from